I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 The Magical Order

 Crowley joined the secret society known as the Hermetic Order of the Golden Dawn.
-This occultist group flourished during the late nineteenth and early twentieth centuries.
+This occultist group flourished during the late 19th and early 20th centuries.
 It was active mostly in Britain and focussed on theurgy, which is described as having “the ability to contact divine or superior spiritual bodies often through what would typically be thought of as ritual magic” (medievalastrologyguide.com).

 (Discard thoughts of magic in the sense of bunny rabbits being pulled out of top hats or scantily clad ladies being sawn in half.
 This is the kind of magic described by Merriam-Webster “as the use of means (such as charms or spells) believed to have supernatural power over natural forces”).